confluentinc/tutorials/agentic-ai-streaming-agent/flinksql/README.md

   LATERAL TABLE(AI_RUN_AGENT('chat_listener_agent', `prompt`, `id`, MAP['debug', true]));
 ```

-## Evolve the streaming agent
+## Evolve the Streaming Agent

-You are off to a good start with your streaming agent, but you may already see room for improvement.
+You are off to a good start with your Streaming Agent, but you may already see room for improvement.
 For example, if you insert another complaint about the site undergoing maintenance:

 ```sql
 INSERT INTO customer_communications